God: Etymology and usage

 Waheguru (vāhigurū) is a term most often used in Sikhism to refer to God.
-It means "Wonderful Teacher" in the Punjabi language.
-Vāhi (a Middle Persian borrowing) means "wonderful" and guru (guru) is a term denoting "teacher".
-Waheguru is also described by some as an experience of ecstasy which is beyond all descriptions.
-The most common usage of the word "Waheguru" is in the greeting Sikhs use with each other - Waheguru Ji Ka Khalsa, Waheguru Ji Ki Fateh "Wonderful Lord's Khalsa, Victory is to the Wonderful Lord."
+It means 'Wonderful Teacher' in the Punjabi language.
+Vāhi (a Middle Persian borrowing) means 'wonderful', and guru (guru) is a term denoting 'teacher'.
+Waheguru is also described by some as an experience of ecstasy which is beyond all description.
+The most common usage of the word Waheguru is in the greeting Sikhs use with each other—Waheguru Ji Ka Khalsa, Waheguru Ji Ki Fateh, "Wonderful Lord's Khalsa, Victory is to the Wonderful Lord."

 Baha, the "greatest" name for God in the Baháʼí Faith, is Arabic for "All-Glorious".

 Other names for God include Aten in ancient Egyptian Atenism where Aten was proclaimed to be the one "true" supreme being and creator of the universe, Chukwu in Igbo, and Hayyi Rabbi in Mandaeism.

 General conceptions

 Existence

-It is not known if God exists.
+The existence of God and the nature of God are subjects of debate in theology, philosophy of religion and popular culture.
+In philosophical terms, the question of the existence of God involves the disciplines of epistemology (the nature and scope of knowledge) and ontology (study of the nature of being or existence) and the theory of value (since some definitions of God include "perfection").